World War Z

 So here it is: Brad Pitt v zombies.
 The traditionally low-budget zombie genre has been treated to a blowout $200 million blockbuster makeover.
-The result looks less like a horror flick and more like a thinking man’s action-thriller – the ‘Newsnight’ of zombie films (you’ll know if that’s your cup of tea).
+The result looks less like a horror flick and more like a thinking person’s action-thriller.

 Cast and crew